pegasus-isi/pegasus/doc/sphinx/data-management.rst

    a condor pool don't share a filesystem.
 All data IO is achieved using Condor File IO.
 This is a special case of the non shared filesystem setup, where instead of using pegasus-transfer to transfer input and output data, Condor File IO is used.
+This is the **default** data staging configuration in Pegasus.

 -  **NonShared FileSystem**